fredoverflow/karel/README.md

 karel.cmd

 ```
-Press the Windows key (the key on the bottom left with the Windows logo ⊞ on it), write `cmd` and confirm with Enter.
+- Press the Windows key (the key on the bottom left with the Windows logo ⊞ on it)
+- Write `cmd` and confirm with Enter
+- A terminal appears
-A terminal appears.
-Right-click anywhere inside that terminal to paste and execute the script.
+- Right-click anywhere inside that terminal to paste and execute the script
-(Should copy/paste not work for some reason, just type every line manually.)

 From now on, simply double-click `karel.cmd` in the `Downloads` folder to start Karel.<br>
 Feel free to move `karel.jar` and `karel.cmd` to the Desktop or any other folder you prefer.